A useful Krabi travel guide featuring the top things to do in Railay Beach, Thailand.

 There are plenty of great things to do on the Railay Peninsula for families with kids.
 I recommend checking out the many beginner rock climbing walls, Tonsai Beach, and Phra Nang Beach– one of the most beautiful beaches in Asia.
 You can also spot monkeys on the walk there from Railay East.

-There are many hotels, guest houses, and resorts on Railay.
+When looking for where to stay in Krabi Railay is one area that stands out.
+There are many hotels, guest houses, and resorts in Railay.
 These range from high-end 5-star resorts to budget guest houses and one backpacker hotel.